Official Agent: Jo Carlton

-Lindsey Russell landed “the best job in the world” in July 2013, after winning a BBC competition to become the 36th presenter of long-running children's show Blue Peter.
+Lindsey Russell landed “the best job in the world” in July 2013, after winning a BBC competition to become the 36th presenter of long-running children's show Blue Peter; a role for which she was later awarded Best Presenter at the Children's BAFTA 2019.

 More than 20,000 people originally applied for the coveted role after the search kicked off on Blue Peter – You Decide, a CBBC series that televised the selection process for the first time, giving young viewers power over who should take the empty spot in the Blue Peter studio.
 After a series of tough challenges, including filming at the top of Blackpool Tower and making a water raft in Snowdonia, ten promising hopefuls were eventually grilled by a panel of TV presenters and Lindsey's resulting victory was announced during a live episode at the CBBC Festival in Leeds.